• Mumbai, India

 • Lobular Carcinoma In Situ

 It is a cancer that grows in the milk-producing glands of your breast.
-In this also, the cancer cells have not invaded the surrounding tissues.
+In this way, the cancer cells do not invade the surrounding tissues.

 • Invasive Ductal Carcinoma